helloworldxdwastaken/PhotoshopAllScripts/README.md

 ## ExpAll

-_Simple script to export all layers in a project with all effects applied, the script also export all layers in the same order as they were in the project and the same name_
+_Simple script to export all layers in a project with all effects applied, the script also exports all layers in the same order as they were in the project and the same name_

 ## LayerSort

+_Sort all layers into alhpanumerical order making ur project more organized_